stanford-rc/bookstack/README.md

 OpenSSL (and the `openssl` command) installed.
 The script will create a script valid for two years.

+Once you have a SAML key and certificate, load them into Vault, so they can be picked up in the VM.

 # Bringing up the Docker Compose stack

 TODO!